 Enter the following command:

 sudo yum install -y epel-release

 Now everything is set, let’s go ahead and install Nginx on your server using the yum command:

 sudo yum –y install nginx

-Step 4: Start Nginx service
+Step 4: Start the Nginx service

 Installation is done, but Nginx won’t start automatically.
 Enter the following command to start Nginx:

 Enter the following command to check if Nginx is active and running successfully.
 You will see an output similar to the one below.

 If you don’t see an “active” sign, then Nginx might not have started successfully.
 You should troubleshoot and try it again!
 One reason could be that you already have an Apache server running.
 You should disable it before starting Nginx.